-8.70 The trail bears left off the ATV trail and descends gradually along the edge of a field with an old stone wall on the left.
+8.70 The trail bears left off the ATV trail at the bottom of the hill and descends gradually in the woods along the edge of a field with an old stone wall on the left.
 The trail goes over the stone wall and continues to follow the edge of te field, with the stone wall now on the right.

 8.80 The trail crosses back over the stone wall and continues to descend through a forested area with a slightly steeper slope.